TheNoctambulist/hass-airtouch/README.md

 If your system has a bypass damper installed, only the `binary_sensor.<ac_name>_bypass` sensor for each air-conditioner will be created.
 If your system is set up to use one or more zones for spill, you will get a `binary_sensor.<ac_name>_spill` for each air-conditioner and a `binary_sensor.<zone_name>_spill` for each zone.

+Note: The bypass sensor is only created for the AirTouch 5.
+Bypass state is not available in the AirTouch 4 API.

 #### States
  State            | Description
 ------------------|-------------